-Yeah, he had a really, very strong, strong personality.
+Yeah, he had a really, very strong personality.

-Well for someone like that, the prospect of being in prison is enough to make you want to get a group of people to try and beg for your freedom.
+Well for someone like that, the prospect of being in prison is enough to make you want to get a group of people to try and keep your freedom.
 I understand that.

 Yeah.
 This is the list of people who went to Keetley: